permguard/permguard/site/content/docs/0.1/core-elements/permissions/schemas.md

 }
 ```

-In more details, each namespace can define multiple **resources** and corresponding **actions** that can be performed on those resources.
+Each **namespace** can define multiple **resources** and the corresponding **actions** that can be performed on them.

 {{< callout context="caution" icon="alert-triangle" >}}
-It's important to note that creating a `Resource` for every entity within the zone is not mandatory, the same concept applies for `Actions`.
+It is not mandatory to create a `Resource` for every entity within a zone, and the same applies to `Actions`.
-However, it is advisable to create a Resource and an Action for each entity that requires modeling within the context of authorization.
+However, it is recommended to define a **Resource** and an **Action** for any entity that requires explicit authorization modeling.

-Typically, fewer Resources and Actions are modeled compared to the entities in the zone to prevent tightly coupled authorization layers.
+Typically, fewer Resources and Actions are defined compared to the total number of entities in a zone.
+This prevents authorization layers from becoming too tightly coupled with the application logic.
 {{< /callout >}}

 ## Resource

-A **Resource** serves as the central entity within **Permguard**.
-It represents a logical entity within the zone that must be enriched with authorization policies.
+A **Resource** is a key entity in **PermGuard**.
+It represents a logical element within the zone that requires authorization policies.

-When creating authorization Resources, it's essential to consider `performance` and execution time required by the zone to evaluate policies.
-This ensures optimal performance and efficient policy evaluation within the zone context.
+When defining **Resources**, consider:

+- **Performance**: Ensure policies are structured efficiently to minimize evaluation time.
+- **Scalability**: Optimize policy execution within the zone for better performance.

-In summary, `Resources` in Permguard provide a structured approach to managing authorization policies, promoting flexibility and performance optimization within the zone ecosystem.
+In summary, `Resources` in **PermGuard** help structure authorization policies, ensuring flexibility and optimized performance within a **zone ecosystem**.

 ```json
 {